MikronT/AdVirC/readme.md

 *Developed only for Windows 10*

-Utility is in Alpha-period, so there may be false positives and program errors.
+Utility is in Beta-period, so there may be false positives and program errors.
 Some features do not working or are not exist yet.
 You must be patient.